neizerth/ArkhamInvestigator/modules/chaos-odds/docs/algorithms.en.md

 #### How DFS Works (Step by Step):

 **Step 1: Initialization**
-- Create initial states for each token with reveal > 0
+- Create initial states for each token with additional draws (reveal > 0)
 - For example, if there's 1 token "bless" (reveal=1):
-  - State: drew bless, 1 reveal remaining, modifier = +2, probability = 1/total_count
+  - State: drew bless, 1 additional draw remaining, modifier = +2, probability = 1/total_count

-**Step 2: Processing States**
+**Step 2: Processing**
 - Take a state from the stack
-- Check: if pending_reveal == 0, this is a final state — save result
+- If pending_reveal == 0 — final state, save result
 - Otherwise: for each available token, create a new state:
   - Decrease count of this token in bag
   - Increase counter of drawn tokens of this type